cpabooks/cpabooks-docs/docs/sales/quotation/apply-default-taxes-when-creating-new-product.rst

 Configuration
 -------------

-All the new products created in the Odoo take the default tax set in the **Accounting/Invoicing** settings.
+All the new products created in the CPAbook take the default tax set in the **Accounting/Invoicing** settings.
 To change the default taxes set for any new product created, goto **Invoicing / Configuration / Settings**.